shunsuke-sato/two_band_model/README.md

-# PANDA: PArabolic two-band model for Nonlinear Dynamcis of electrons And fields
+# PANDA: PArabolic two-band model for Nonlinear Dynamics of electrons And fields

 - [Overview](#overview)
 - [License](#license)